chaimleib/chaimleib.github.io/_posts/2014-11-04-seiki-4k-39-as-a-computer-monitor.markdown

 ### Force RGB color space
 Because the Mac detects the Seiki as a TV, it tries to use the YCrPb color space common on TVs.
 However, this results in subpixel inaccuracies and blurry text.

-1. Get the ruby script.
+1. Get the ruby script:
     1. Go to [https://gist.github.com/adaugherity/7435890]().
     2. Click the Raw button.
     3. Save the script with Cmd-S.

-2. Run it from the Terminal.
+2. Run it from the Terminal:
     1. Navigate to the script's location with `cd <location>`
     2. `ruby patch-edid.rb`